orbitalquark/textadept/doc/manual.md

 ### View Settings

-Individual views have many configurable settings.
-Among the more useful settings are viewing line endings, handling long lines, viewing indentation guides, and viewing whitespace.
+Individual views can configure the view of indentation guides and adjust the zoom level.
 These options change how to display buffers in the _current_ view.
 Changing a setting in one view does not immediately change that setting in any other split view.
 You must switch to that other view first.

-#### View Line Endings

-Normally, EOL characters ("\r" and "\n") are invisible.
-Pressing `Ctrl+Alt+Enter` (`^↩` on Mac OSX | none in curses) toggles their visibility.

-#### View Long Lines

-By default, lines with more characters than the view can show do not wrap into view. `Ctrl+Alt+\` (`^\` on Mac OSX | none in curses) toggles line wrapping.

 #### View Indentation Guides